 In addition to being a leading contributor to tooth discoloration and stains, coffee is an acidic powerhouse.
 For many, coffee is something that enjoyed throughout the day.
 Cup after cup, pot after pot.
 This is not even considering the many sugars we add to our favorite lattes and frappuccinos.
 No surprise that this office staple made the list.

 Although tea can harbor a number of health benefits, it also carries the risk of a higher acidity.
 If you find yourself drinking a couple of cups a day, over time this exposure can be responsible for significant tooth erosion.
 May we suggest less tea time?

 You’re probably wondering how this made the list.
-This might not be a main staple in your diet, but research has shown that for those who eat pickles often, they have an 85% higher chance of tooth wear.
+This might not be a main staple in your diet, but research has shown that those who eat pickles often have an 85% higher chance of tooth wear.
 This is mostly a result of the acidic vinegar that the pickle has been preserved in.